 Baptism Of A Child: What Is It?

 For adults, who can make their own decisions in life, baptism is an outward act that symbolizes an inward turning to God in faith and repentance.
-Even in adults, baptism is simply a sign: God looks at our hearts, and it is our inner dependence on him (particularly dependence on what he has done to forgive us of sin through Jesus) that best describes what it is to be a Christian.
+Even in adults, baptism with water is an outward sign of an inner baptism: a spiritual connection to God made possible through faith in Christ.
+God looks at our hearts, and it is our inner dependence on him (particularly dependence on what he has done to forgive us of sin through Jesus) that best describes what it is to be a Christian.
 Christians are simply followers Jesus, not simply trying to be good members of society, but living with an allegiance to Jesus above all other allegiances.

 Babies are not able to make decisions for themselves to follow Jesus, but the Bible speaks of children being baptized under the umbrella of their parents’ faith.
 So “infant baptism” is for the children of those who follow Christ.

 Often parents who bring their children for baptism find that this is a good time in life for re-evaluating beliefs, and recommitting to following Jesus.
 The baptism service works like a “renewal of wedding vows”, where the parents and godparents get the opportunity to re-affirm the core statements of Christian faith.

 Naturally the most effective way to bring up a child as a follower of Christ is under ongoing guidance by parents on a day-to-day basis.
 But this can seem like a heavy burden.
 Churches such as St Augustine’s try to provide support to parents both through our Sunday services and through Sunday school programs for the kids.

 So baptism is more than a social occasion for family and friends (although it is indeed a great time to get together and celebrate).
 It is the beginning or recommencing of a spiritual journey that can continue for the rest of your child’s life.

 - A recommitment of the parents’ (and godparents’) own faith in Christ